Arts Illiana and Arts Council of the Wabash County

 Grants to Wabash Valley, Indiana arts-based nonprofits to support general organizational operations.
-Applicants not currently receiving funds through this program must submit a Letter of Intent by January 17.
+Applicants not currently receiving funds through this program must submit a Letter of Intent.
 Funding will help support the ongoing administrative and artistic functions of qualifying arts organizations.

 -Community Engagement: The extent to which the applicant can demonstrate: (1) an active, two-way and ongoing relationship between the applicant and the community in the planning, participation and evaluation of the proposed project; and, (2) efforts towards community inclusion such as ensuring fair access and a diversity in participants including individuals with disabilities and other underserved populations.